matteocappello94/pyautomailer/README.rst

 One-send mode
 ~~~~~~~~~~~~~

-Pyautomailer can send single email message using ONE_SEND mode.
+Pyautomailer can send single email message using ONE-SEND mode.

 .. code-block:: python

 	# Sending mode
 	am.mode = PyAutoMailerMode.ONE_SEND

+	# Attachments
+	am.attachments = ['PATH_TO_ATTACHMENT_1','PATH_TO_ATTACHMENT_1',...]

 	# Recipient of message is passed as run_service parameter.
 	am.run_service('RECIPIENT')

+Attachments properties is available only in ONE-SEND mode.

-Using this mode, dynamic subject and body message aren't supported.
+Using this mode, dynamic subject and dynamics body message aren't supported.

 Examples
 ~~~~~~~~